 John Adair, one of the most respected leadership trainers in the world, spent years developing what is now known as Adair’s Action Centred Leadership Model.
 The model has three main parts, of which any good manager or leader should be familiar with.
 As a manager, you’ll need to be able to use all of these elements in your decision making process in order to control situations, keep things in balance, and get the results you ultimately desire.

 The three components of Adair’s Action Centred Leadership Model are:

-You have sets of responsibilities within each component of the model.
+You have a set of responsibilities within each component of the model.
 Let’s start with your responsibilities as a manager in charge of achieving a task.
-Just a few of these include:

-Your next step is to take a look at the group participating in the project with you, helping you to bring it to fruitition.
-When you look at the group in general you must:
+Your next step is to take a look at the group participating in the project with you, helping you to bring it to fruition.

 Finally you must look at each individual member of the group separately.
-This involves:

 In all three categories you can see how important it is for you to be active in your approach.
-There’s no passive method for dealing with employees or projects with Adair’s model.
+There’s no passive method for dealing with employees or projects with Adair’s action centred leadership model.
 No matter what model you follow, you’ll find that dealing actively with employees is a far more effective, proactive approach.